davidpomerenke/aima.js/readme.md

 [*Artificial Intelligence - A Modern Approach*](http://aima.cs.berkeley.edu/) (*AIMA*) by Stuart Russell and Peter Norvig is the reference textbook on artificial intelligence.

-This module implements some of the algorithms and data structures from the *AIMA* book in modern Node Javascript.
+This package implements some of the algorithms and data structures from the *AIMA* book in modern, function-oriented Node Javascript.
 The focus is on code understandability.

 ## Installation and Usage